BerriAI/litellm/docs/my-website/docs/providers/bedrock.md

 import TabItem from '@theme/TabItem';

 # AWS Bedrock
-Anthropic, Amazon Titan, A121 LLMs are Supported on Bedrock
+ALL Bedrock models (Anthropic, Meta, Mistral, Amazon, etc.) are Supported

 LiteLLM requires `boto3` to be installed on your system for Bedrock requests
 ```shell